San Juan Acres in Daytona Beach

 San Juan Acres Market Scorecard

-San Juan Acres is currently a buyer-leaning market (limited data).
-About 24.0 months of supply, a median asking price of $207,000, and homes go under contract in about 271.5 days.
+San Juan Acres is currently a balanced market (limited data).
+Limited supply, a median asking price of n/a.

 Months supply